MERIDIAN ADVENTURE ACADEMY – A FULLY-SPONSORED CADET TRAINING PROGRAMME

 A GRUELING PROCESS

 Unsurprisingly, given that it is a fully-sponsored programme which catapults its graduates into lucrative positions in the yachting industry, Meridian Adventure Sail Academy is an incredibly competitive programme.
 Prospective cadets are recruited from all over the world in a demanding six-step selection process.
 They are chosen on the basis of their eagerness to grow, intelligence, leadership potential, adaptability, motivation and last but not least, their passion for the ocean.
-As Captain Sean Galleymore, Meridian Adventure’s CEO, says: “By enlisting, you will grow and develop not only the theoretical and practical knowledge of your chosen profession, you will also grow as a person.
+As Sean Galleymore, Meridian Adventure’s Founder, says: “By enlisting, you will grow and develop not only the theoretical and practical knowledge of your chosen profession, you will also grow as a person.
 You will understand your strengths, your weaknesses, and your limitations, as well as find within yourself the skills to lead.
 It is an opportunity to find in oneself self-discipline and accountability, whilst enjoying the adventure of a career at sea.”
 The goal is to pick out only the very best – and to train them to be even better.

 All selected cadets undergo 3 months of introductory and safety training in Siğacik, Turkey.
 This sheltered, coastal district just south of Izmir (also known as the “pearl of the Aegean”) is the perfect place to become acquainted with what a career at sea entails.
 It is a picturesque locale, with warm, calm waters and temperate weather.
 The course itself, however, is challenging.
 The goal is not only to explain the basics of safety and equipment but to have each cadet value the importance of ‘the drill’.
 In Turkey, the cadets learn that everything on board a luxury yacht is done as a set drill to ensure professionalism, efficiency and safety.
 They learn that no short cuts are possible on board a luxury yacht and that following the drill is always the most efficient way to complete any given task.
 At the end of the three months, only six of the cadets are selected to study further, for the onboard cadetship training.